 Trainees enroll in PSY 498A05 First Year Fieldwork in School Psychology for four credits for Head Start and public school field work placements.
-During the second year in the program, trainees enroll in psychoeducational (PSY 436A04) and psychosocial (PSY 463A05) practica for a total of 12 credits for both practica (six credits during the fall and spring semesters).
-During the third year, trainees enroll in PSY 498 Professional Practice in School Psychology (internship) for a minimum of one credit for both the fall and spring semesters.
-Trainees enrolled in PSY 498 are considered full-time graduate students, except for the purposes of student health insurance, which may be purchased by trainees.
+During the second year in the program, trainees enroll in psychoeducational practicum (PSY 436A04) and psychosocial practicum (PSY 463A05) for a total of 12 credits for both practicum courses (six credits during the fall and spring semesters).
+During the third year, trainees enroll in PSY 498A90 Professional Practice in School Psychology (internship) for a minimum of one credit for both the fall and spring semesters.
+Trainees enrolled in this section of PSY 498 are considered full-time graduate students, except for the purposes of student health insurance, which may be purchased by trainees (note that full-time status may have helpful implications viz. student loan repayment).
 Trainees must complete the nine-month supervised internship for a minimum of 1200 work hours in an approved school setting, consistent with the requirements outlined in the NASP Professional Standards.